-To the Trainee
+To the trainer

 This course is about becoming a teacher.
-If this were a traditional teacher-training course, you would listen to lectures and read articles about the theory and practice of teaching.
+If this were a traditional teacher-training course, you would give lectures and have trainees read articles about the theory and practice of teaching.
 This is not a traditional teacher-training course.
-In this course, you will spend most of your time taking part in activities with your classmates.
-Through these activities, you will learn how to think what good teachers think, feel what good English teachers feel, and do what good teachers do.
+In this course, you, the trainer, will spend most of your time involving trainees in activities with their classmates.
+Through these activities, they learn how to think what good teachers think, feel what good English teachers feel, and do what good teachers do.